lackhand/princess/tools/tier.md

 ### Tier as a single number

-As an abstraction, it's ok to talk about an object's overall "**tier**", its default magnitude in the absence of better information about it.
+Even though tier gets used to measure adjectives (harder!
+Faster!
+Bigger!) it's ok to talk about an object's (single) **tier** for game purpose abstraction.
 For non-princess characters and tools and obstacles, define their **tier** and any traits, and then never look back!

 For instance, a normal bathroom door might be tier 0 ("weak"):